 Span range: Medium

 A stressed ribbon bridge (also called a catenary bridge) is a tension structure.
 It has two or more suspension cables embedded in the deck.
-These cables follow a catenary arc (a curved formed by a freely-hanging wire) between supports and provide stiffness to the bridge.
+These cables follow a catenary arc (a curve formed by a freely hanging wire) between supports and provide stiffness to the bridge.

 13. Spiral Bridge